jsacco/DataOnlyGadget/README.md

 ## Summary

-The tool is built around a pluggable kernel read/write backend and a runtime discovery pipeline.
+This tool is built around a pluggable kernel read/write backend and a runtime discovery pipeline.
 It resolves `ntoskrnl` symbols, walks kernel structures, generates offsets dynamically, enumerates kernel objects, collects gadget candidates, classify them, and organizes the discovered gadgets into chains.

 ## Features